duonglindaa/duonglindaa/README.md

 # Hi, I'm Linda 🙋‍♀️
 I'm a Data Analyst Consultant specializing in Tableau and Alteryx.
+I've gained experience across diverse sectors, including finance, technology, hospitality, and automobile.
+My expertise lies in the development and enhancement of Tableau dashboards, paired with a strong sense of design.
+I also have experience using PowerBI and R. 📊

-I excel in developing visually captivating dashboards with a focus on design aesthetics.
-Recognizing the importance of data management, I have started my journey to deepen my knowledge in SQL.
+Recognizing the importance of data management, I have started the journey to deepen my knowledge in SQL.
 Take a look at my repository to see my progress and solutions to projects!✅

 ### Certifications